yizhenzhong/eQTLTool/mashr.md

 ```

-* This step must be preformed using all the tests (or a large random subset), because this is where mash learns that many tests are null and corrects for it.
+According to the paper.
+The lfsr can also be computed using only the Z scores.
+However, the posterior mean estimates that arise from this model are estiamtes of effect size/standard error.